SomebodyLikeEveryBody/CalcMenthe/README.md

 # CalcMenthe

-- Full front end website for mental calculs training
+- Full front end website for train and practice mental calculus
 - Working well on  computer, smartphones and tablets (responsive design)
 - Able to run offline, even with the file:// protocol by drag 'n dropping index.htm in your browser
 - 5 training themes that can be combined: